gitfredy/KalmanPort/README.md

 [ROS Variant] (/ukfROS)

 Open a terminal and run 'roscore'.
-In a second terminal, open rviz with 'rosrrun rviz rviz &' and change the 'Fixed Frame' to '/quad_World' under 'Global Options'.
-Then add a marker display type, which should be subcribed to the 'visualization_marker' topic.
+In a second terminal, open rviz with 'rosrun rviz rviz &' and change the 'Fixed Frame' to '/quad_World' under 'Global Options'.
+Then add a marker display type, which should be subscribed to the 'visualization_marker' topic.
 Finally, in a third terminal, execute ./quadStateEstROS and you should see the path of the quadrotor in Rviz.